jgrimm3/Brigham-and-Womens-Pathfinding-Application/README.md

 -Navigate to containing Folder\
 -Open a Command Shell there\
 -type "java -jar CS3733_TeamM-Proj.jar"\
--cry when it says it cant find main

 How To Run Intellij:\
 -Build Via Gradle\
 -Select com.manlyminotaurs.core.Main as your class with main() function\
 -run main\
--cry when it errors out